GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Robonomics proposes a private, yet collectively owned Bond Network that entitles every citizen to a share of the newly minted proceeds from the labor of every humanoid robot working in every sector.
 Under such a system, every job lost to robots becomes a boon to society, and private individual ownership of humanoid robots becomes tantamount to counterfeiting.

-Robonomics represents a paradigm shift in economic theory — and, if we choose to make it real, in human history.
+Robonomics could represent a paradigm shift in economic theory — and, if we choose to make it real, in human history.
+To test these claims, the open-source Project Asimov is building a Robonomic simulator for academic research.
+Torq Theory is the mathematical basis for the Asimov Robonomic Simulator.
+"Money Minted in Watts, Not Wall Street" is rhetorically powerful, yet scientifically grounded.

+The RoboTorq turns energy and computation into money as directly as photosynthesis turns sunlight into sugar.

 ---